centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 ## Getting Started

-Clone the git repository by `git clone https://github.com/hexonet/go-sdk`.
+Clone the git repository into your standard go folder structure by  `go get github.com/hexonet/go-sdk`.
+We have also a demo app available showing how to integrate and use our SDK.
+See [here](https://github.com/hexonet/go-sdk-demo).

 ### For development purposes